Roscosmos has been involved in several space missions and programs. Some of the most notable ones include:

 Roscosmos is also planning a number of space missions, which are expected to be launched in the coming years.
 These include the Luna-Glob (a moon orbiter system) and Venera-D (a Venus landing system), both expected to launch in 2025.

-The Roscosmos logo has all the elements present in the majority of space logos including a stylised type-face and accompanying graphic.
+The Roscosmos logo has all the elements present in the majority of space logos including a stylized typeface and accompanying graphic.
 Interestingly, it has been noted that the graphic contains elements of NASA’s logo, ie a red chevron (aeronautics) and a white/grey curve (space).
-Odd also, the trained eye will notice that the “S” letters in the site’s logo are compressed, while they are full width almost everywhere else.
-Uniquely this logo comes with a tag-line: “State Space Corporation”.
+Odd also, the trained eye will notice that the “S” letters in the site’s logo are compressed, while they are full-width almost everywhere else.
+Uniquely this logo comes with a tagline: “State Space Corporation”.

 The website has a constellation of stars on a pale blue gradient in the background of every page.
 This is overlayed with white content blocks with grey text.
-OK, so I and a number of space pioneers / venerates are getting old, but the small grey “Trebuchet” font used makes some of the elements difficult to read.
+OK, so a number of space setor venerates are getting older, so the small grey “Trebuchet” font used could make some of the elements difficult for many to read.
 Not only on desktop but also on tablet and mobile devices.
 Despite this the site, designed by Ray Studio, has a simple layout mostly consisting of text, as the majority of images have been hidden away in a gallery page.

 Web developers have attempted to stop all search engines from discovering, crawling, indexing and ranking the Russian Space Agency’s English language pages from the search results – by adding a disallow rule to their robots.txt file, however Google is having none of it and is overriding this attempt as can be seen by Googling the name of the agency or clicking here.
 The site has a very low SEO score due to lots of duplicate content issues, but visitors will only find a handful of broken links and no missing images.

-There are no calls to action or words of encouragement to reach out to the agency but there are a bunch of links to various social media profiles in the header – Facebook, Flickr, YouTube, Instagram, etc. The contact page has no form and no email address, so if you want to buy their products or services, you may have to just give them a call or pop in.
+There are no calls to action or words of encouragement to reach out to the agency but there are a bunch of links to various social media profiles in the header – Facebook, Flickr, YouTube, Instagram, etc. The contact page has no form and no email address, so if you want to buy their products or services, you may have to just give them a call or pop in – who knows?